 Is bedtime often a challenge for your child?
 You can hear it now: “Just one more story Mommy!”
 “I need a drink of water Daddy!”
 “There is a monster under my bed!”

 At teli, through our Early Intervention services, our therapists work with parents to help them establish a routine that their child can begin to anticipate and embrace when it is time for bed.
 A calming nighttime routine helps to prepare your child for a peaceful night’s sleep!

-Here are some of Nathan’s most popular bedtime rituals he has provided to parents of children experiencing sleep problems:
+Here are some of the most popular suggestions we have provided to parents of children experiencing sleep problems: